avi-lab/AviSahuAI/index.md

 # Highlights
 {% capture text %}
 Our latest research publication in Cancer Discovery explores the discovery of bipotent drugs as a new solution for traditional combination therapies.
-Our cutting-edge AI techniques predict patient responses to immunotherapy using the activity of bipotent targets within tumors.
+Our cutting-edge AI techniques predict patient responses to immunotherapy.
 Be a part of this exciting research and contribute to the advancement of cancer therapy.
-Read our publication now in Cancer Discovery.

 {%
   include link.html
   type="docs"
   icon=""
-  text="See the publication"
-  link="https://aacrjournals.org/cancerdiscovery/article/doi/10.1158/2159-8290.CD-22-0244/716349/Discovery-of-Targets-for-Immune-Metabolic"
+  text="Read our publication now in Cancer Discovery." link="https://aacrjournals.org/cancerdiscovery/article/doi/10.1158/2159-8290.CD-22-0244/716349/Discovery-of-Targets-for-Immune-Metabolic"
 %}
+{%
+  include link.html
+  link="research"
+  text="See what we've published" icon="fas fa-arrow-right"
+  flip=true
+%}
 {:.center}
 {% endcapture %}

+{%
+  include feature.html
+  image="images/bipotentR.png"
+  link="research"
+  title="News"
+  text=text
+%}

 {% include section.html %}